Published:

 Location: Daintree QLD

 No list of the best chocolate brands in Australia would be complete without the Australian-made variant of the Birmingham-based brand Cadbury.
 It might make our list on a technicality, but there’s no arguing that our Cadbury is the best.
-In terms of which specific SKUs are made Downunder, think Aussie favourites such as Dairy Milk blocks, but also icons like Cadbury Freddo and Caramello Koalas – not to mention, easter eggs.
+In terms of which specific SKUs are made, Downunder, think Aussie favourites such as Dairy Milk blocks and icons like Cadbury Freddo and Caramello Koalas—not to mention Easter eggs.
 The Tasmanian Government says that over 200 million blocks are produced annually, which equates to 60,000 tonnes of chocolate.

 Location: Claremont, Tasmania